ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 LAMMPS
 ~~~~~~

-Converts a LAMMPS trajectory to a HDF trajectory.
+Converts a LAMMPS trajectory to an MDT trajectory.

 Inputs: